 We are in a Countryside Stewardship Scheme which runs until 2023 with the main focus being on landscape restoration, farmland birds and education.
 So far we have restored various farm ponds as well as two medieval moated sites, replanted hedges which had been formerly removed, coppiced ancient woodland and restored some of the medieval wood pasture in Shimpling Park.
 We do in excess of 25 school visits very year and well as evening walks for various interest groups.

 Every year we plant 40 hectares of pollen and nectar mixes for pollinators and 10 hectares of wild bird seed mixtures.
-We conduct regular bird surveys with the last survey concluding, “The 17 year history of organic management at Shimpling Park appears to favour and encourage a stronger farmland bird community or at the very least may have prevented the declines experienced in areas dominated by intensive management”.
+We conduct regular bird surveys with the last survey concluding, “The 17 year history of organic management at Shimpling Park appears to favour and encourage a stronger farmland bird community or at the very least may have prevented the declines experienced in areas dominated by intensive management.”
 The reversal of our declining arable bird species on the farm is something that we are particularly proud of.

 We have a photovoltaic array on our grain store roof which offsets the electricity used by our electric grain drying fans.
 We also have two woodchip boilers which are fed entirely from the wood coppice from our ancient woodland which is in the middle of the farm.
 We also rent out a number of buildings to local businesses on a former USAF airfield at Lavenham.

-Over the last 2 years we have developed a Controlled Traffic Farming (CTF) system on our fields with the aim of reducing tractor wheelings and therefore compaction on our soils.
+We have developed a Controlled Traffic Farming (CTF) system on our fields with the aim of reducing tractor wheelings and therefore compaction on our soils.
 My inspiration came from Tim Chamen from CTF Europe Ltd. More can be found out about CTF on their website.